1. What are Generators?

 From the output, we can see that the scaffold generator invokes other

-generators, such as the scaffold_controller
+generators, such as the scaffold_controller generator.
+And some of those

 generators invoke other generators too.
 In particular, the scaffold_controller

-generator invokes several other generators, including the helper
+generator invokes the helper generator.

-Let's override the built-in helper
+Let's see how to override the built-in helper generator with a new generator.

 $ bin/rails generate generator rails/my_helper